'Stick or twist': The Love Island dilemma. Blog #4

 Reasons to 'twist'

-One reason to stop watching is because it is not enough to leave it to Islanders to address each others actions rather the long-term solution to structural inequality means changing the structures that organise the way we live, even when we are locked away in a sun-baked villa.
+One reason to stop watching is because it is not enough to leave it to Islanders to address each others actions rather the long-term solution to inequality means changing the structures that organise the way we live, even when we are locked away in a sun-baked villa.
 This involves turning our gaze towards the dominant cultures within mainstream television; a for-profit domain which occupies a dwindling but nonetheless dominant position in popular culture.

 Islanders don't emphasise heterosexuality on their own.
 There are editing decisions that reinforce this.
 Take Sharone Gaffka’s claim that her discussions about bisexuality and the challenges of mixed-race dating were left on the cutting room floor (season 7), or season four finalist Megan Barton-Hanson's claim her application was initially rejected when she identified as bisexual then embraced when she played it straight.
 There are also persistent claims that certain Islanders are given favourable edits to improve their chances of winning.
 Producers have also been accused of optimising middle-class, reasonable control in white women whilst deliberately portraying Black women as angry.